forensic-architecture/timemap/README.md

 Congratulations!
 You now have a running local instance of timemap.
 If you now visit [localhost:8080](http://localhost:8080), you should be greeted with an alert that tells you that timemap could not locate a server.
 In order to display interesting information, you'll need a backend to provide timemap events.
 This is covered in the next section.

-### Serving data
+### Serving events

-In order to see anything interesting on a timemap instance, you will need to have a way to serve data to it.
-The easiest way is to create the appropriate routes through [datesheet-server](), another Forensic Architecture open source project that has been developed as a configurable proxy between a frontend application (such as a timemap instance) and a Google Spreadsheet.
-It is thought for users that do not want or know how to run their own server or backend application.

-However, you can also use timemap as a frontend for a different type of server, for instance pulling information from a relational database.
+The easiest way to serve events to timemap is through [datesheet-server](https://github.com/forensic-architecture/datasheet-server), another Forensic Architecture open source project that serves data from a Google Spreadsheet as structured JSON.
+Unless you need to serve events from a pre-existing backend, setting up a datasheet-server instance is the friendliest way to create a timemap instance that displays meaningful data.

 #### Data requirements

-timemap is backend agnostic, but it requires a series of endpoints to provide data for it to visualize.
-The data is expected in JSON format.
-Some data elements are required and their format has some required fields.
-Other additional endpoints are optional, and if enabled, they simply add features to your taste.

-The combination of all these data types is called the `domain` of the application in the context of timemap.
+timemap queries data from an HTTP endpoint that serves well-defined JSON objects, in which certain endpoints, such as `events`, are required.
+Other endpoints, such as `tags`, are optional; when provided, they enhance a timemap instance with additional features and capabilities related to the additional data.

+The sum total of data that is fetched asynchronously in a timemap instance is referred to as the application `domain`.
+The base endpoint for the domain-- and the paths to required and optional endpoints-- are configured through a `config.js` file in timemap's root folder (explained in the next section).

 #### Required endpoints

-1. Events: incidents to be mapped in time and space are called `events`.
+1. **Events**: incidents mapped in time and space are called `events`.
 They must include the following fields:

 ```json
 [